 How we started traveling fulltime, what we learned and how it changed us

-After two years of traveling full-time we have made so many beautiful memories and learned a lot along the way.
+After three years of traveling full-time we have made so many beautiful memories and learned a lot along the way.
 From personal development to a stronger relationship, business wise as Digital Nomads, but most important.. traveling fulltime made us feel alive more than ever before!

 Why did we started traveling fulltime?

-One of the questions we get asked is why we decided to travel fulltime and sell everything we’ve had.
-Let’s first do a little recap to how our lives were before we changed it into fulltime traveling.
+One of the questions we get asked often is why we decided to travel fulltime and sell everything we’ve had.
+Let’s first do a little recap to how our daily lives were before we changed it into fulltime traveling.

+Atiba and I met each other in July 2012 in Rotterdam.
 We both had a 40 hour Commercial office job and competed on national & international level in our sports.
 Atiba was motor race driver and I did horse riding, dressage.
 We had a lot of passion for our sports, became champion a few times on different national levels and our life as a couple was basically build around our sports.
 For me as a horse owner there was a lot of responsibility involved by going to the stables every day to take care of my two horses, train them and ride competitions in the weekends now and then.